vsevolod19860507/adt/README.md

 # adt

-A code generator for algebraic data types such as data classes and distinguishable unions.
+A code generator for algebraic data types such as data classes and discriminated unions.

 ## Getting Started